Skip to main content

 string

-Custom name for the stored object instead of the default task ID.Example: "my-custom-name" saves as my-custom-name.json
+Custom filename for the stored object instead of the default task ID.Example: "my-custom-name" saves as my-custom-name.json

 callback_url